Cohort Capsule: Vanden Plas Princess 4-Litre R – International Brougham?

 vdp4litre_03

 The Vanden Plas Princess 3-Litre and Austin Princess 3-Litre that are related to this car, in addition to the Westminster upon which they were all based, had essentially been in production since 1959 (well, 1960 for the VDP).
-The 4-Litre R was actually the result of an abortive collaboration with Rolls-Royce (called Project Java) in which Bentley was to receive a clone which look like the car pictured here–a sort of entry-level, sporty Bentley.
+The 4-Litre R was actually the result of an abortive collaboration with Rolls-Royce (called Project Java) in which Bentley was to receive a clone that look like the car pictured here–a sort of entry-level, sporty Bentley.
 For whatever reason, the project was canned, but it resulted the only production car outside the Rolls empire to receive one of its engines and reportedly taught the company a lot about monocoque construction, helping in the development of the Silver Shadow.

 Screenshot 2014-08-24 14.08.40